skim7713/academic-kickstart/content/publication/PolComm/losingthenews.md

 ---
-title: "Putting the Place Back in Understanding Local News Loss: Why Where the News is Lost (and how we measure it) Matters (Forthcoming at \textit{Political Communication})"
+title: "Putting the Place Back in Understanding Local News Loss: Why Where the News is Lost (and how we measure it) Matters (Forthcoming at $Political$ $Communication$)"
 collection: PolComm
 authors:
 - admin